hearthewind/dianovo/README.md

 Under the ``xcorr_theory`` folder, you can find the code for the theoretical analysis of peptide recall under different experimental conditions.
 Under folder ``pretrain_model`` and ``main_model`` you can find the pretrain and downstream models respectively.
 Under the ``denovo_from_feature_detection`` folder, we provide the code to run de novo sequencing directly from feature detection data and mzml spectrum files.

-For training and data generation details, please refer to the README in the corresponding subfolder.
+For training, data generation, as well as denovo from feature detection result, please refer to the README in the corresponding subfolder.

 # Data directory